 Tablet Comparison Table

-The Apple iPad effectively had the tablet market to itself for a year, but now there is a bewildering array of options to consider.
-To help you choose between the Galaxy Tabs and the Motorola Xooms, we have prepared a chart of specifications.
+The Apple iPad effectively had this market to itself for a year, but now there is a bewildering array of options to consider.
+To help you choose between the Galaxy Tabs and the Asus Transformer, or in this case thea Microsoft Surface or an Asus Vivo Tab, we have prepared a chart of specifications.
+At first, they can all look pretty similar, but some now have quite significant differentiators.
+To be honest, some also have significant problems.

 Our comparison chart is split into handy tabs for you to compare similar tablet PCs side by side.